DreamCatcherAlv/AVR-Assembler-Touch-Panel/README.md

 # AVR-Assembler-Touch-Panel

-In this project I program AVREasyV7 to program a GLCD component and a touch panel controller.
+In this project I use AVREasyV7 board to program a GLCD component and a touch panel controller.
 When we start the program the GLCD shows us numbers and we have to click then to introduce a pin.